 Consequences of the amendments:

-- Unification of regulation on EU level; Users of most of the exchanges and wallets are already identifiable;
+- Users of most of the exchanges and wallets are already identifiable;

-- Probable threat to currencies ensuring anonymity inside blockchain (Monero);
+- Probable threat to currencies ensuring anonymity inside blockchains (Monero);

-- Significant rise of level of obligations for the gatekeepers (especially with regard to analysis of transactions);
+- Significant increase of obligations for the gatekeepers (especially with regard to analysis of transactions);

 - Anonymity will not be full – some users don’t use the gatekeepers to trade;